-Enterprises increasingly rely on marketing, and the consensus is that marketing increasingly relies on information and technology.
+Enterprises increasingly rely on marketing, and the consensus is that marketing increasingly relies on information

-So, why does it sometimes seem that chief marketing officers (CMOs) and CIOs live in different worlds, despite a strong
+So, why does it sometimes seem that chief marketing officers (CMOs) and CIOs live in different worlds, despite a strong technology and marketing strategy alliance being more important now than ever before?

 One factor is that technology is advancing at an unprecedented pace.
 Such enterprise-critical resources as mobile devices, smartphones, tablets, broadband, the Internet and cloud have gone from emerging to ubiquitous in a few short years.